-Many online survey sites offer payment in exchange for feedback for your opinion.
+Many online survey sites offer payment in exchange for feedback or your opinion.
 And while not all these companies are legitimate, some deliver worthwhile rewards.

-In this guide, we'll provide an in-depth overview of YouGov Australia, a legitimate market and social research company.
+In this guide, learn how you can earn rewards for your opinion with YouGov Australia, a legitimate market and social research company.
 Users can get paid for completing surveys, often on important social topics.

 Our YouGov Australia review demonstrates how YouGov works in Australia, what users can expect, and tips for getting the most out of the platform.

 What is YouGov and how does it work?